Kossi-Francois/p2phackathon_blockFive_3p/Readme.md

+## Problem

+*How to make NFT assets persistent*

+## Solution

+*Always in the spirit of using decentralized solutions, this problem can be solved using IPFS (InterPlanetary File System)*

 3P NFT (Persitent Peer to Peer NFT) is an application for creating and sending NFTs (persistent in IPFS through Pinata)